ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **API** - [Application programming interface](/docs/v5.7/reference/apis.html).

-**Application** - An executable module built out of libraries that acts as a final product..
+**Application** - An executable module built out of libraries that acts as a final product.

 **Arm Mbed CLI** - The name of the Arm Mbed [command-line tool](/docs/v5.7/tools/arm-mbed-cli.html), packaged as `mbed-cli`.